wso2/docs-open-banking/en/docs/install-and-setup/setting-up-databases.md

 2. Add or update the default datasource configurations in `<IS_HOME>/repository/conf/deployment.toml` with your database configurations.

-    - This database to datasource mapping is as follows:
+    - Given below is the relevant datasource configuration for each database:

     |Database|TOML configuration|
     |--------|----------|